MeerBiene/nginx_reverseproxy_template/README.md

  ![Security](https://i.imgur.com/G52NR0r.png)

+ ## Disclaimer:
+ > I made this template with the best of my knowledge.
+Please do not think that this template is complete.
+I will keep working on it and try to update its as soon as Issues arise or I learn something new that I consider important for this template to work. <br><br>
+ If you encounter any bugs or something goes wrong, dont hesitate to open an Issue here on Github.

  ## Setup (ADVANCED):

  This walks you though the steps of gaining a free Lets Encrypt Certificate and proxying your domain to your application.